rust-lang/book/src/ch08-03-hash-maps.md

 homogeneous: all of the keys must have the same type, and all of the values must have the same type.

-Another way of constructing a hash map is by using the `collect` method on a vector of tuples, where each tuple consists of a key and its value.
+Another way of constructing a hash map is by using iterators and the `collect` method on a vector of tuples, where each tuple consists of a key and its value.
+We'll be going into more detail about iterators and their associated methods in the ["Processing a Series of Items with Iterators" section of Chapter 13][iterators]<!-- ignore -->.
 The `collect` method gathers data into a number of collection types, including `HashMap`.
 For example, if we had the team names and initial scores in two separate vectors, we could use the `zip` method to create a vector of tuples where “Blue” is paired with 10, and so forth.
 Then we could use the `collect` method to turn that vector of tuples into a hash map, as shown in Listing 8-21.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-21/src/main.rs:here}}